isitsamgallon/Ashen-Campaign/content/Books, Documents & Artefacts/The Sundering - As told by The Ashen Cult.md

 Found in [[Session 4]] in the [[Iron Forge| Ancient Dwarven Stronghold]].
 Describes [[The Sundering]] in a good light and how there are people that want to make sure it happens again.
-It also contains the first mention of [[Niaross]]. [[Chenris Tallfellow]] has been working tirelessly to translate the book from its original Ancient Dwarven to Common.
+It also contains the first mention of [[Niaross]]. [[Chenris Tallfellow †]] has been working tirelessly to translate the book from its original Ancient Dwarven to Common.
 Here is what has been translated so far:

 ### Prologue: The Prophecy of the Cleansing Flame